youribonnaffe/jsr223-nativeshell/README.md

 How it works
 ------------

-It simply runs a Bash process with your script (bash -c).
+It simply runs the shell as a native process and pass it your script (bash -c or cmd.exe /c).
 Script bindings should be accessible as environment variables.

 To do